php-dev-br/laravel-doc-pt-br/routing.md

 use Illuminate\Support\Facades\RateLimiter;

 /**
- * Bootstrap any application services.
+ * Define your route model bindings, pattern filters, and other route configuration.
  */
 protected function boot(): void
 {
     RateLimiter::for('api', function (Request $request) {
         return Limit::perMinute(60)->by($request->user()?->id ?: $request->ip());
     });

+    // ...
 }
 ```

 Rate limiters are defined using the `RateLimiter` facade's `for` method.
-The `for` method accepts a rate limiter name and a closure that returns the limit configuration that should apply to routes that are assigned to the rate limiter.
-Limit configuration are instances of the `Illuminate\Cache\RateLimiting\Limit` class.
-This class contains helpful "builder" methods so that you can quickly define your limit.
-The rate limiter name may be any string you wish:
+The `for` method accepts a rate limiter name and a closure that returns the
+limit configuration that should apply to routes that are assigned to the rate
+limiter.
+Limit configuration are instances of
+the `Illuminate\Cache\RateLimiting\Limit` class.
+This class contains helpful "
+builder" methods so that you can quickly define your limit.
+The rate limiter
+name may be any string you wish:

     use Illuminate\Cache\RateLimiting\Limit;
     use Illuminate\Http\Request;
     use Illuminate\Support\Facades\RateLimiter;

     /**
-     * Bootstrap any application services.
+     * Define your route model bindings, pattern filters, and other route configuration.
      */
     protected function boot(): void
     {
         RateLimiter::for('global', function (Request $request) {
             return Limit::perMinute(1000);
         });

+        // ...
     }

-If the incoming request exceeds the specified rate limit, a response with a 429 HTTP status code will automatically be returned by Laravel.
-If you would like to define your own response that should be returned by a rate limit, you may use the `response` method:
+If the incoming request exceeds the specified rate limit, a response with a 429
+HTTP status code will automatically be returned by Laravel.
+If you would like to
+define your own response that should be returned by a rate limit, you may use
+the `response` method:

     RateLimiter::for('global', function (Request $request) {
         return Limit::perMinute(1000)->response(function (Request $request, array $headers) {